Canon Rebel vs SX50

 |4.||Canon T6s||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

-Both the Rebel and the SX50 have been discontinued, but can regularly be found used on eBay.
+Both the Rebel and the SX50 have been discontinued, but can regularly be found used on ebay.
 The Rebel was replaced by the Canon XT, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon SX50 Manual.
+Further information on the features and operation of the Rebel and SX50 can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon SX50 Manual.